SimonKane/SimonKane/README.md

-## Hi!
+<h1 align="center">HI!</h1>
-I am a programmer in development.
+<p align="center">I am a programmer in development.
 Self thaught since 4 years back and as of right now in the second year of a FullStack JavaScript program at Chas Acedemy in Stockholm.
 Currently i am in the process of finding a traniee spot (LIA) to practice my skill IRL.
-Driven by problem solving as well as building projects from scratch.
+Driven by problem solving as well as building projects from scratch.</p>

 <h3 align="center">Tech Stack - (Endlessly expanding)</h3>